julzaza/wildwitchherbs/_posts/2025-07-12-top-fertility-herbs.md

 ## 2. Chasteberry (*Vitex agnus-castus*)

-Linked to both chastity and fertility—depending on intention—chasteberry was sacred to the Vestal Virgins and later to nuns in medieval Europe.
+Linked to both chastity and fertility, depending on intention, chasteberry was sacred to the Vestal Virgins and later to nuns in medieval Europe.
 Herbalists used it to balance hormones, especially in those with irregular cycles or luteal phase issues.
 In folk spells, it was sometimes placed under pillows to invite dreams of one's future child.

 **USE: Hormonal balance, fertility dreams, spiritual conception.**